 The BIMHUIS is a venue for pioneering musicians of all generations, both local and international, and one of its main objectives is to recognize, foster and showcase noteworthy talent from the early stage of their career.

-The BIMHUIS hosts a whole range of educational activities, sessions and workshops.
-It also functions as a laboratory for music, regularly hosting carte blanche concerts and Monday Matches (monthly improvisation sessions featuring dancers and musicians).
+The BIMHUIS hosts a whole range of educational activities, sessions and workshops and also functions as a laboratory for music.

 The BIMHUIS was founded in 1974, three decades prior to the completion of the current building.
 The former furniture showroom on the Oude Schans, nearby Amsterdam’s Red Light district had been acquired by few musicians who had just become members of the recently founded Beroepsvereniging voor Improviserende Musici (BIM), such as saxophonist Hans Dulfer and pianist Misha Mengelberg .
 It was a time of new, enthusiastic initiatives in jazz, with a conscious choice to depart from traditional approaches.
 In the Netherlands this led to the formation of such progressive ensembles as the Instant Composers Pool and Willem Breuker Kollektief.